react-navigation/react-navigation.github.io/versioned_docs/version-7.x/upgrading-from-6.x.md

   }}
 />
 ```

+When using a custom tab bar, it will receive the `options` in the arguments.

 The new API will make it easier for us to improve re-rendering performance of the tab bar items in the library.